Jordan Peele’s directorial debut Get Out is billed as a horror movie, but its real unease comes from its portrayal of everyday racism.

 - When Dean gives Chris a tour of the house he shows him the kitchen saying, “my mother loved her kitchen, so we keep a part of her here.”
 He means Georgina, whose body has been taken over by his mother.

-- Dean tells Chris: “We hired Georgina and Walter to help care for my parents.
+- Dean confesses to Chris that: “We hired Georgina and Walter to help care for my parents.
 When they died I couldn’t bear to let ‘em go.”
-This is a confession, except it’s not the servants he kept on but (through them) his parents.
+It’s not the servants he kept on but his parents.

 - Rod explains the whole plot early on: “I think that mom is putting everybody in a trace and she fucking the shit out of them.”